-The Fed’s dual mandate is balancing inflation with unemployment—that is, achieving both maximum employment and price stability.
-In order to meet both these long-term objectives, the Fed needs to balance the effect of a monetary move on both inflation and changes in unemployment.
+The Federal Reserve has a dual mandate of maximum employment and stable prices.
+In order to meet both of these long-term objectives, the Fed needs to balance the respective effects of a monetary move on inflation and changes in unemployment.

 While labor market factors are moving in favor of a rate hike, the inflation side isn’t consistently growing toward the Fed’s target to warrant a rate hike.

 The above chart shows the progression of the Fed’s dual mandate.

 When 2015 began, market consensus was for a Fed rate hike by June.
 But as time progressed, weakness persisted in the US economy.
 The second reading for the first quarter’s GDP (gross domestic product) came in at -0.7%.
 Consumer spending remained weak, and exports contracted.
 Other indicators also painted a mixed picture of the US economy.
 This led market participants to defer their expectations of a rate hike to later in the year or even to 2016.